whosdev/dotfiles/README.md

 sysctl vm.swappiness=20 && sysctl -p /etc/sysctl.conf

 ## not sure if there's anything more to do, might be, can't remember.
 If I do another reinstall I'll try to put it in here.
+## I'll probably setup some qemu/kvm stuff as well, although I dunno when.